How to Become a Physician Assistant

 Are you ready to earn your online nursing degree?

-Healthcare services are becoming more team based and cost-effective, so opportunities for physician assistants (PAs) have never been better.
+Physician assistants (PAs) are in high demand as the need for healthcare services increases.
 PAs can work in many different healthcare settings.
 They provide many of the same services as physicians, but their training takes less time and costs less.

 What Is a Physician Assistant?

-Physician assistants are medical providers with master's degrees.
-They provide preventive, diagnostic, and therapeutic healthcare services in collaboration with a licensed physician.
+Physician assistants are licensed medical providers with master's degrees.
+They provide preventive, diagnostic, and therapeutic healthcare services with a licensed physician.

-PAs offer many of the same services as doctors like physical exams and prescribing medications.
-They typically work in hospitals, physicians' offices, outpatient clinics, nursing homes, and community health facilities.
+PAs offer many of the same services as doctors, like conducting physical exams and prescribing medications.
+They work in hospitals, physician's offices, outpatient clinics, nursing homes, and community health facilities.

-In the future, physician assistants might use the title "physician associate," depending on the jurisdiction governing their licensure and practice.
-In 2021, the national professional group for PAs formally changed its nameto the American Academy of Physician Associates (AAPA) to better reflect their team-based approach as healthcare providers.
+Many physician assistants and organizations advocate changing their title to "physician associates."
+In 2021, the national professional group for PAs formally changed its name to the American Academy of Physician Associates (AAPA) to better reflect a PA's duties.

 Steps to Becoming a Physician Assistant

 Some graduate PA programs accept undergraduate degrees in any subject.
-But a bachelor's degree in natural science or healthcare science, a bachelor of science in nursing (BSN) degree, or a specific prephysician assistant program is the best preparation for graduate work.
+But a bachelor's degree in natural science, healthcare science, a bachelor of science in nursing (BSN) degree, or a specific pre-physician assistant program is the best preparation for graduate work.

-PA programs look for bachelor degree-holders with a strong foundation in science and a high GPA, often 3.0 or better.
+PA programs look for bachelor's degree holders with a strong foundation in science and a high GPA, often 3.0 or better.

-Healthcare experience is a prerequisite for admission to most PA programs.
+Most PA programs require healthcare experience as a prerequisite.
 Applicants should have at least 1,000 hours of hands-on direct patient care, although some schools require as many as 4,000 hours.

-Aspiring PAs can gain this experience working as an emergency medical technician or paramedic or licensed practical or registered nurse.
-Nursing assistant, surgical technician, or similar position can also provide the necessary experience.
+Aspiring PAs can gain patient care experience working as emergency medical technicians or paramedics or licensed practical or registered nurses.
+Nursing assistants, surgical technicians, or similar positions can also provide the necessary experience.

-Keep in mind that each of these roles has its own eligibility and licensure requirements.
+Keep in mind that these roles have different eligibility and licensure requirements.
 For example, working as a licensed practical or registered nurse requires passing the appropriate National Council Licensure Examination by the National Council of State Boards of Nursing.

 To become a physician assistant, you must complete a master's level PA program accredited through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 These programs, which take about 27 months to complete, include intensive classroom instruction, labs, and clinicals.

-After completing a physician assistant master's program, you will need to pass the PANCE and apply for licensure in the state where you intend to work.
+After completing a physician assistant master's program, you must pass the physician assistant national certifying examination (PANCE).
+Then, you can apply for licensure in the state where you intend to work.
 Depending on the state, you may have to meet additional licensing requirements to practice.

 Physician Assistant Education

-PAs must complete an accredited master's level program that takes around three years of study beyond the bachelor's degree.
-A PA master's program includes coursework that focuses on generalist medicine and at least 2,000 hours of clinical rotations.
+PAs must complete an accredited master's level program that takes about three years of study beyond a bachelor's degree.
+A PA master's program includes coursework on generalist medicine and at least 2,000 hours of clinical rotations.

 High school diploma or its equivalent; minimum 2.5 GPA; reference letters

-Writing and communication skills; mastery of key concepts; competencies in math and natural science; critical thinking and problem-solving
+PA master's students learn writing and communication skills, master key concepts, build competencies in math and natural science, and refine their critical thinking and problem-solving abilities.

-You need at least a master's degree to become a physician assistant and earn state certification.
+You need at least a master's degree to become a physician assistant and earn state licensure.
 According to the Physician Assistant Education Association, PA master's programs have highly selective admission requirements.

 The challenging curriculum, based on the same medical model as doctor training, emphasizes generalist medicine and primary care.
 It also covers basic medical science, healthcare delivery, principles of primary care, and medical ethics.

 Most programs require 27 months of instruction and at least 2,000 hours of clinicals in hospitals and acute care centers, ambulatory clinics, physicians' offices, or long-term care facilities.
-PA students can pursue their clinicals in areas such as family medicine, obstetrics and gynecology, pediatrics, psychiatry, and emergency medicine.
+PA clinicals typically focus on primary care with rotations in family medicine, pediatrics, obstetrics and gynecology, psychiatry, and emergency medicine.
+Students can also pursue areas of interest through electives.

 Of all healthcare careers, only doctors receive more clinical training than PAs.